Covid 19 and Separated Families

 If I were before a family court judge, would I be considered to be unreasonable?

-We strongly suggest that in the event that you are considering breaching court orders, you obtain independent legal advice.
+We strongly suggest that in the event that you are considering breaching court orders or a child’s routine, you obtain independent legal advice.

 The court accepts reasonable excuses for contravention of court orders on these grounds:

 - The person believed on reasonable grounds that their actions causing the contravention were necessary to protect the health or safety of a person, including themselves or the child, and

 - This contravention did not last any longer than was necessary to protect the health and safety of the above person

 It very well may be the case that the person who has contravened the orders may be able to establish that the current situation with the coronavirus has given them a reasonable excuse to breach the orders.

 Based on the individual circumstances, they will need to establish that their actions were necessary to protect the health or safety of a person, including themselves or the child and that the contravention did not last any longer than was necessary to protect the health and safety of the above person.

 The Family Court and Federal Circuit Court are doing their best to handle both covid-19 and separated families.

 - All directions hearings and mentions will be done by telephone unless there is a reason as to why it cannot be done by telephone